 I often want to know where a certain variable is used and how it is used.
 Sometimes the developers were to smart for their own good and will come up with an ingenious solutions that will trick your IDE in believing that the code is not used anywhere.
 This is particularly common in Java, where you will find ridiculous solutions glued together with a bunch of xml files that are spread throughout the entire project.

 Finding such documents manually is pretty much a hopeless task, but with grep this is a trivial thing to do.
-It’s worth spending some time learning the grep or similar CLI tools that can quickly find the files containing the relevant keywords you are looking for.
+It’s worth spending some time learning the grep or similar tools that can quickly find the files containing the relevant keywords you are looking for.

 Often you will want to look for a certain keyword across the entire documentation.
 If you are new to the project, you won’t really know which document is relevant for you.
 This is actually a much harder problem than you might think, as searching through non plain text files is a world of pain (see also The power of text files).